Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Appendix: Graph Neural Networks

 \paragraph{Principal Neighbourhood Aggregation (PNA)} The PNA~\cite{PNA} operator defines its aggregation function $\bigoplus$ as a combination of neighbourhood-aggregators and degree-scalers, as defined by the following equation, with $\otimes$ being the tensor product:

-The PNA operator can then be inserted into the standard MPNN framework, obtaining the following PNA layer:
+The PNA operator can then be inserted into the standard MPNN framework, obtaining the PNA layer:

 where $\phi^{(l)}$ and $\psi^{(l)}$ are MLPs.
-According to the theorem that \textit{in order to discriminate between multisets of size n whose underlying set is R, at least n aggregators are needed} (proof in~\cite{PNA}), PNA pushes its expressivity closer towards the 1-WL limit than GIN, by including more aggregators and therefore increasing the probability that at least one of the aggregators can distinguish different graphs.
+According to the theorem that \textit{in order to discriminate between multisets of size $n$ whose underlying set is $R$, at least $n$ aggregators are needed} (proof in~\cite{PNA}), PNA pushes its expressivity closer towards the 1-WL limit than GIN, by including more aggregators, thereby increasing the probability that at least one of the aggregators can distinguish different graphs.

 \paragraph{Graph Substructure Network (GSN)} GSN~\cite{GSN} adopts a feature-augmented message passing style by counting the appearance of certain graph substructures and encoding them into the features.
 The feature augmentation of GSN then works as follows: let $\mathcal{G} = \left\{G_{1}, \cdots, G_{K} \right\}$ be a set of pre-computed small (connected) graphs.
-For each $G_{k} = (V_{k}, \mathcal{E}_{k})$ in $\mathcal{G}$, we first find its isomorphic subgraphs $G_{k}^{\prime} = (V_{k}^{\prime}, \mathcal{E}_{k}^{\prime})$ in $G = (V, \mathcal{E})$.
+For each $G_{k} = (\mathcal{V}_{k}, \mathcal{E}_{k})$ in $\mathcal{G}$, we first find its isomorphic subgraphs $G_{k}^{\prime} = (\mathcal{V}_{k}^{\prime}, \mathcal{E}_{k}^{\prime})$ in $G = (\mathcal{V}, \mathcal{E})$.
 Then, for each node $i \in V$ and $1 \leq k \leq K$, we count the number of subgraphs $G_{k}^{\prime}$ node $i$ belongs to, as defined by the equation below:

-We then obtain the node structural features for each node $i \in V$: $\textbf{x}^{V}_{i} = \left[x^{V}_{G_{1}}(i), \cdots,x^{V}_{G_{k}}(i) \right]\in\mathbb{N}^{K}$.
+We then obtain the node structural features for each node $i \in \mathcal{V}$: $\textbf{x}^{\mathcal{V}}_{i} = \left[x^{\mathcal{V}}_{G_{1}}(i), \cdots,x^{\mathcal{V}}_{G_{k}}(i) \right]\in\mathbb{N}^{K}$.
 Similarly, we can derive the edge structural features for each edge $(i, j) \in \mathcal{E}$: $\textbf{x}^{\mathcal{E}}_{ij} = \left[x^{\mathcal{E}}_{G_{1}}(i, j), \cdots,x^{\mathcal{E}}_{G_{k}}(i,j) \right] \in \mathbb{N}^{K}$ by counting the numbers of subgraphs it belongs to:

 The augmented features can then be inserted into the messages and follow the standard MPNN, obtaining two variants of GSN layer, GSN-v (vertex-count) and GSN-e (edge-count):

 where $\phi^{(l)}$ and $\psi^{(l)}$ are MLPs and $\bigoplus$ is a permutation-invariant local neighbourhood aggregation function, such as sum, mean or max.
 It can be proved that \textit{GSN is strictly more expressive than the 1-WL test, when $G_{k}$ is any graph except for the star graphs (i.e., one center nodes connected to one of multiple outer nodes) of any size, and structural features are inferred by subgraph matching} (proof in~\cite{GSN}).
 This essentially suggests that GSN is more expressive than R-GCN which is at most as expressive as the 1-WL test in general.